system76/tech-docs/src/models/thelio-major-b2/repairs.md

 <!--This section especially needs checked for accuracy.-->
 1. Follow the steps in Removing the Top Case
 2. Next unfasten the Shroud.
 To do this, unscrew the 4 thumbscrews near the top of your chassis.
 They frame the planet themed air-vent (see fig 18 above).
 3. Unscrew the four (4) support bracket screws holding up the cooler shroud.
-There are two (2) cross-head (Phillips) screws at the bottom of the chassis, and two (2) on the side of the shroud.
+There are two (2) Crosshead (Phillips) screws at the bottom of the chassis, and two (2) on the side of the shroud.
 4. Set the bracket and screws safely aside.
 5. Slide the Cooler Shroud horizontally off of the CPU Cooling fan, and set aside.
 5. You are now free to perform work on the CPU Cooler fan, or access other components that may have been obstructed by the shroud.